QuickBooks Blog

 • Create an “estimated taxes” account: Separate funds for estimated taxes from your other business funds and hold the money in a different or cash reserve account.
 This will prevent you from using the money for other purposes.

 • Work with a tax professional: Your accountant or other tax professional can monitor your income and expenses.
-They can provide you with tax advice about changes you need to make to your estimated tax payments.
+They can provide you with tax advice about changes you need to make to your estimated tax payments based on current year tax changes.

 An expert can also help you maximize your tax breaks and avoid missing other important tax deadlines.